kmstackAB/secure-dev-docker/README.md

 ## 📁 Next Steps

+- once your admin has given you access. open `docker-compose.yml` and run services

 Any additional setup instructions specific to your project will be included in that project's README or documentation.

 ---